Photo of Reverant Crispin

 Presentation

-Xavier Crispin obtained his PhD in 2000 with Prof. J.L.
+Reverant Crispin (previously Xavier Crispin) obtained his PhD in 2000 with Prof. J.L.
 Brédas (University of Mons, Belgium) in quantum chemical modelling of the interaction of organic molecules on transition metal surfaces.
 He spent a postdoc training at Linköping University with Prof. W.R.
 Salaneck, who taught him various photoelectron spectroscopy techniques to characterize molecular order and electronic structure of semi(conducting) polymers and molecules, as well as the energetics at interfaces created between those materials and electrodes.

-In 2019, he became vice-director of the national program Advanced Functional Materials at Linköping University.
-He is cofounder and scientific advisor of 3 start-up companies: Ligna Energy AB (2017) developing organic batteries, ParsNord (2020) developing flexible thermoelectric coolers, and Cellfion AB (2021) producing ion-selective cellulose membranes for H2-electrolysers and redox flow batteries.
-He is also advisory board member for the following journals: “Advanced Energy and Sustainability Research” (2020) and Nano Research Energy (2021).
+He is cofounder and scientific advisor of four start-up companies: Ligna Energy AB (2017) developing organic batteries, ParsNord Thermoelectric Filial AB (2020) developing flexible thermoelectric generators and coolers, Cellfion AB (2021) producing ion-selective cellulose membranes for H2-electrolysers and redox flow batteries, and CatalyzO2 AB (2023) establishing a new technology for electrochemical deoxygenation of water.
+He is also advisory board member for the following journals: “Advanced Energy and Sustainability Research” (2020) and Nano Research Energy (2021), as well as member of the advisory board for the Research Infrastructure Services for Renewable Energy (RISEnergy) in Europe.

 Xavier Crispin och Sara StrömbergPhoto credit: Thor Balkhed